Temps and termites are on the rise. Schedule your free inspection today.

 Being stung by the warrior wasp had Schmidt wondering why he started this endeavor in the first place.
 He referred to the sting as “Torture.
 You are chained in the flow of an active volcano.”
 Little did he know, there was worse pain to come.
 This wasp is very large, at over two inches, with jaws longer than its front legs.
 Fortunately for us, this insect is predominantly found in South and Central America.

-2. Tarantula hawk
+Tarantula hawk wasp

-Sometimes referred to as “spider wasps,” tarantula hawks grow up to two inches in length and the bright color of their wings acts as a warning to any potential predators.
-By nature, tarantula hawks are not aggressive…to humans at least.
+Sometimes referred to as “spider wasps,” tarantula hawks grow up to two inches in length, and the bright color of their wings acts as a warning to any potential predators.
+By nature, tarantula hawks are not aggressive to humans.
 Tarantulas have greater reason to fear.
+Female tarantula hawks will paralyze the spider and proceed to lay an egg on its abdomen.
+The newly-hatched larva will then feed on the immobile spider.
+In the United States, tarantula hawks are primarily found in desert regions.

 Bullet ant